What Is Sebum and What Is Its Purpose?

-Sebum (skin oil) is essential in maintaining the integrity and function of the skin and hair of mammals, including humans.
+Sebum (skin oil) is essential to maintaining the integrity and function of the skin and hair of mammals, including humans.
+Its purposes include:

-However, skin that produces more sebum is more prone to acne.
+Too Much Sebum Makes Acne Worse: It is accepted science that skin that produces an excess amount of sebum is more prone to acne.
 This explains why acne occurs at stages in life, like puberty, when the production of sebum can go into overdrive.

 Sebum (skin oil) is often seen as an annoyance because of the association between excess amounts of it and acne.
 However, the sebum which coats the skin and hair of all mammals is important.
 Produced in glands called sebaceous glands, which surround hair follicles, sebum moisturizes and waterproofs the skin, protects it against cold and microorganisms, and distributes antioxidants and hormones on the surface of the skin.